Katharine Cornell: Subject of artworks

 The Smithsonian Institution holds a bronze bust of Cornell from 1961 by artist Malvina Hoffman.
-It has a pastel portrait by William Cotton from 1933.
+It also has a pastel portrait by artist and playwright William Cotton from 1933.

-The Albright-Knox Art Gallery in Buffalo, New York, has a 1926 full-length portrait of Cornell by artist Eugene Speicher in her role as Candida.
+The Buffalo AKG Art Museum (formerly the Albright-Knox Art Gallery) in Buffalo, New York, has a 1926 full-length portrait of Cornell by artist Eugene Speicher in her role as Candida.
 The gallery also possesses a 1930 life mask by Karl Illava, an undated drawing of her as Elizabeth Barrett by Louis Lupas, and two sculptures by Anna Glenny Dunbar from 1930.

 The Armstrong Browning Library at Baylor University has a portrait of Cornell in her role as Elizabeth Barrett painted by Alexander Clayton on display.
 The actress donated the portrait and several items related to Barretts to the library.

 The State University of New York at Buffalo holds a portrait of Cornell painted by surrealist Salvador Dalí dated 1951.

 Cartoonist Alex Gard created a caricature of Cornell for Sardi's, the famed New York restaurant.
 It is currently housed in the Billy Rose Theatre Collection of the New York Public Library.

 Although Cornell is buried in Tisbury, Massachusetts, there is a cenotaph in her memory in the George W. Tifft plot at Forest Lawn Cemetery in her native Buffalo.